Added to Saved items

 In recent years, various other procedures have been introduced which are sometimes used instead of marsupialisation.
 For example:

 • Insertion of a Word catheter.
 This is a small, thin rubber tube.
 The head of the catheter is inserted through a small cut made into the cyst or abscess.
 The tip of the catheter has a tiny balloon which is blown up to keep the catheter in place for 2-6 weeks.
-Whilst the catheter is in place you can go about your normal activities.
+Whilst the catheter is in place it is possible to continue activities as normal.
 The aim is to keep the opening from closing up.
 As the tissues heal, it allows the cells to form a new tube (duct) over the catheter.

 • Insertion of a Jacobi ring.
 This too is a thin catheter that is passed into the cyst or abscess through one small cut and out from a separate cut.
 The two ends of the catheter are tied together with a silk thread that goes through the middle of the catheter.
 As with a Word catheter, this is left in place for a few weeks to allow a new duct to form.